Freelunch-AI/docs/design_notes.md

     1. __ML System Design (Architecture)__ (engineers can sample ml design patterns, use our drawing tool to make awesome diagrams & collaborate on a same diagram with multiple colleagues, versions your diagrams and formally verifiy them agaist specifications.)
     2. __Hot-start: Declarative API for building MLOps platforms__ (Models/Prompts + Runtimes + Infrastructure + Data + Config) with a lower-level layer (plugins and/or edit repo directly) for hacking.
 Allows you to leverage domain & ML expertise knowledge while making use of Freelunch to do most of the work of setting up the architecture and implementing it, according to your requirements & preferences.
 It auto-generates documentation and is interactive, allowing you to edit the ML Sytem automatically built by Freelunch.
 If you want to implement custom integrations and optimizations you can use the lower-level layer (plugins and/or edit repo directly) to hack it from the ground up.
     3. __System-wide Experimentation__ (e.g., an ml team wants to experiment with federated learning)
-        1. __Experiment Management__ (You can do experiments on: codebase, production configuration and/or artifacts (code, config, data, schema (backards-compatible), html, prompts, compute artifacts (e.g. functions, elt, pipelines, models, ensembles, filters (input, prediction and/or data filters))).
+        1. __Experiment Management__ (You can do experiments on: codebase, production configuration and/or artifacts (code, config, data, schema (backards-compatible), html, prompts, compute artifacts (e.g. functions, elt, pipelines, models, ensembles, pre/post processors (input, prediction and/or data filters))).
 Experiments also carry along more data that enables you to reproduce it (e.g., branch/commit of the experiment and command to run).
 And of course, experiments have metrics attached to them: evaluation results (e.g., ML metrics, performance metrics, statistical tests) and specifications (e.g specific system config)).

         Besides storing & visualizing experiments, you also have: experiment ranking with custom evaluation function, experiment suggestions (use of intelligent algorithms under the hood (e.g., bayesian optimization, causal inference & genetic algorithms) to make you get great results with less experiments by not following the rule of changing one thing at a time), Playground for doing (notebook and/or no-code) system experiments in the background cluster, estimating large-scale experiment results, providing stat significance tresholds).